koenrane/KR-new-site/content/import/the-shard-theory-of-human-values.md

 # Appendix C: Evidence for neuroscience assumptions

-In [section 1](#1-neuroscientific-assumptions), we stated that shard theory makes three key neuroscientific assumptions.
+In [Section 1](#1-neuroscientific-assumptions), we stated that shard theory makes three key neuroscientific assumptions.
 Below we restate those assumptions, and give pointers to what we believe to be representative evidence from the psychology & neuroscience literature:

 1. The cortex is basically locally randomly initialized.
     1. Steve Byrnes [has already written](https://www.lesswrong.com/posts/wBHSYwqssBGCnwvHg/intro-to-brain-like-agi-safety-2-learning-from-scratch-in#2_5_Evidence_on_whether_the_telencephalon___cerebellum_learn_from_scratch) on several key lines of evidence that suggest the telencephalon (which includes the cerebral cortex) & cerebellum learn primarily from scratch.
 We recommend his writing as an entrypoint into that literature.